The local Lincoln City history from the earliest peoples to the modern days is an important chapter of Oregon history.

 Cutler City is located on the east shore of Siletz Bay.
 The district was originally part of an allotment of Siletz Indian Charlie Depoe.
 Mary and George E. Cutler bought the land and established a town in 1913.
 In 1930, a post office was open and the town officially became Cutler City.

-Oceanlake, DeLake, Nelscott, Taft, and Cutler engaged in competitions in terms of business and tourism.
+Oceanlake, DeLake, Nelscott, Taft, and Cutler engaged in competition in terms of business and tourism.
 All districts grew independently from each other with their enterprises, hospitals, and churches.
-However, local residents understood that consolidation of all small communities into one city is necessary to upgrade water and sewer system, improve fire and police protection.
+However, local residents understood that consolidation of all small communities into one city is necessary to upgrade the water and sewer systems, improve fire and police protection.
 In 1964, the towns voted for the consolidation and won by three votes.
-In 1965, the new city named as Lincoln City was incorporated and was headed by a mayor who was also elected.
+In 1965, the new city named Lincoln City was incorporated and was headed by a mayor who was also elected.